josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ## a.
 Data Collection and Cleaning

-* Here is the link to the API we used to retrieve price data(https://rapidapi.com/apimaker/api/zillow-com1).
+* **Source:** here is the link to the API we used to retrieve price data (https://rapidapi.com/apimaker/api/zillow-com1).

 * For a query conducted around 17:08 Mon Oct 9, 2023, this yielded approximately 2800 unique listings with no empty values in the column of important features we listed in the 'Code/get_zillowData.py'.
 The home type we chose is apartments for rent in Austin, TX.
 See the detailed setting of the parameters in the code mentioned above.